Toyz/axon/README.md

 - Connection validation during startup
 - Custom configuration or setup
 - Integration with third-party libraries that require specific initialization

+**Important**: When using `-Constructor`, you take full control of service creation.
+The `axon::inject` and `axon::init` annotations are not used since your custom constructor function handles all dependency injection and initialization.

 ### Service Lifecycle Best Practices
 ```go